-Guide to the African-Americans In Film: Collection Of Press Books, Campaign Books, Advertising Manuals, Etc., 1919-2000
+Guide to the African Americans In Film Collection Of Press Books, Campaign Books, Advertising Manuals, and Ephemera, 1919-2000

-The 195 films represented by this collection of movie promotional and advertising materials cover a variety of types of motion pictures, from obscure Black-cast silent films by the Norman Film Manufacturing Company, to movies with supporting and starring roles for African-Americans and modern Black-cast films.
+The 197 films represented by this collection of movie promotional and advertising materials cover a variety of types of motion pictures, from obscure all-black cast silent films by the Norman Film Manufacturing Company, to movies with supporting and starring roles for African Americans and modern all-black cast films.
 The collection includes representative coverage of legendary film artists such as Dorothy Dandridge and Sidney Poitier, and more comprehensive coverage of the classic era of Blaxploitation films, the 1970s.

 Press books are no longer made.
 They were often extremely elaborate and profusely illustrated, containing many diverse articles about the film, the stars and the filmmakers, as well as ad mattes for proposed publicity campaigns, detailed plot synopses, cast and crew credits, etc. Also featured are small versions of posters available to local theaters.
 The ad campaigns alone provide a great deal of information about how the actors, directors, and films were promoted in the press and in theater displays.
 Virtually everything contained in this collection is ephemeral in nature.
 Even the more recent press kits were never publicly distributed or sold, and are also scarce, possibly unique.

 Unless otherwise noted, all the promotional pieces in this collection are of U.S. origin.
 A few items from Great Britain, Denmark, Japan, Germany and France add a multi-cultural perspective.